RUNNING GAIT ANALYSIS

 BIOMECHANICAL BIKE FITTING

-Everything from road, cross, mountain, recumbent, Tri - Wes has not only done the training to evaluate and dial in the fit, but has ridden it.
+Everything from road, cross, gravel, mountain, recumbent, Triathlon, time trial, E-bike - Wes has not only done the training to evaluate and dial in the fit, but has ridden it himself.
 Not only that, but we love to support the exceptional community of those fitters and coaches to get their clients to reach their potential.
 Here's a blurb from Bike PT director Erik Moen, PT:

 “As healthy as bicycling is, riding a bicycle is ironically unnatural, at least from an on-the-bike perspective.
 The process of mating rider and bicycle in perfect harmony – called bike biomechanics – is a complex equation involving many factors, which can result in far-reaching performance enhancements for competitive cyclists and enjoyment benefits for recreational cyclists.